 The Informatics Council is responsible for collaborating with clinical nurses, other disciplines, and the Clinical Informatics Department regarding informatics functionality and workflows.
 The council evaluates and recommends changes to optimize the electronic medical record based on hospital and department goals, objectives and improvement initiatives.
 The council provides a forum for interprofessional discussion of common application function issues, feedback on enhancement requests or project work, and sharing of best practice ideas.

 Unit/department councils (UDC)

-The 42 UDCs are dedicated to supporting optimal patient outcomes and a healthy work environment through interprofessional collaboration of front line staff and shared decision making.
+There are 42 UDCs dedicated to supporting optimal patient outcomes and a healthy work environment in their respective units and departments.
+Members use interprofessional collaboration and shared decision making for consensus on practice changes.
 UDCs focus on clinical excellence improvements within the scope of their respective unit/department patient population and the services they provide.

 House-wide Staffing Council

 This council is dedicated to promote the health and safety of our patients by ensuring that the hospital is adequately staffed to meet the health care needs of our patients.
 They focus on the evaluation and modification of a nursing service staffing plan whose primary consideration is the provision of safe, quality care and adequate nursing staffing based on nationally recognized and evidence-based standards and guidelines.
 The council additionally ensures compliance with Oregon Nurse Staffing Law.

 The Magnet Steering Council will support all aspects of our Magnet journey by providing oversight of clinical excellence standards and performance on nurse sensitive indicators, conducting gap analysis of domain standards (TL, SE, EP, NK) and ensuring timelines for initiatives that close these gaps are met, removing any barriers to the continued evolution of our Magnet culture, and communicating a cohesive picture of how clinical excellence integrates with our Salem Health Management System.